SaekiTominaga/js-library/packages/string-convert/README.md

-  combineSpace?: boolean; // Consolidate contiguous spaces toLowerCase?: boolean; // Make the alphabet lowercase (Only one of `toLowerCase` and `toUpperCase` can be specified) toUpperCase?: boolean; // Make the alphabet uppercase (Only one of `toLowerCase` and `toUpperCase` can be specified) table?: Table; // Proprietary conversion table (An associative array that specifies the character string before conversion as the key and the character string after conversion as the value)
+  combineSpace?: boolean; // Consolidate contiguous spaces toLowerCase?: boolean; // Make the alphabet lowercase (Only one of `toLowerCase` and `toUpperCase` can be specified) toUpperCase?: boolean; // Make the alphabet uppercase (Only one of `toLowerCase` and `toUpperCase` can be specified) table?: Record<string, string>; // Proprietary conversion table (An associative array that specifies the character string before conversion as the key and the character string after conversion as the value)
 }
 ```